llm-bible/llm-bible.github.io/_publications/sarsa2022automatic.markdown

 citations: 263
 bibkey: sarsa2022automatic
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2206.11861'}]
-tags: [Interpretability and Explainability, Tools, Applications]
+tags: [Tools, Interpretability and Explainability, Applications, Prompting]
 ---
 This article explores the natural language generation capabilities of large language models with application to the production of two types of learning